hackingmaterials/automatminer/docs/source/index.rst

 - Let us know if you'd like to see certain features.
 - Point us to areas of the code that are difficult to understand or use.
 - Contribute code.
-You can do this by forking
-  `AMSET on Github <https://github.com/hackingmaterials/amset>`_ and submitting a pull request.
+You can do this by forking `Automatminer on Github <https://github.com/hackingmaterials/automatminer>`_ and submitting a pull request.

-The list of contributors to AMSET can be found .
-Read more about contributing code to AMSET .

 API documentation
 ------------------